Tackling Internal Fraud

 Learn how best to confront an employee who has been stealing with our cheat sheet below.

-One of the oldest and more basic theories in fraud deterrence and detection is the “fraud triangle”, developed in the 1950s by famed criminologist Donald R. Cressey.
-His simple framework incorporates three key elements: opportunity, motivation, and rationalization.
+One of the oldest and more basic theories in fraud deterrence and detection is the Fraud Triangle Theory, developed in the 1950s by famed criminologist Donald R. Cressey.
+His simple framework incorporates three key elements: opportunity, motivation and rationalization.

 In his 1953 work, “Other People’s Money: A Study in the Social Psychology of Embezzlement,” Cressey wrote: